Cariboo Chilcotin Travel Guide

 The Cariboo runs south to north and the best way to explore it is via Highway 97, the Cariboo Highway, also known as the Gold Rush Trail.
 Many side trips are branching off the highway.

-Highway 97 follows the old Gold Rush Trails through the towns of 70 Mile House, 100 Mile House, 108 Mile House and 150 Mile House.
+Highway 97 follows the old Gold Rush Trails through the towns of 70 Mile House, 100 Mile House, 108 Mile House, and 150 Mile House.

-The towns are named after the mile marking roadhouses by prospectors and settlers heading north to the goldfields.
+The towns are named after the mile-marking roadhouses by prospectors and settlers heading north to the goldfields.

 Highway 24 – The Fishing Highway

 At 93 Mile House, you can detour east along Highway 24.
-The 97 km connector route to Hwy 5 is very scenic with over hundred fishing lakes before you get to Little Fort and the junction of Highway 5.
+The 97 km connector route to Hwy 5 is very scenic with over a hundred fishing lakes before you get to Little Fort and the junction of Highway 5.

-This is a fishers paradise!
+This is a fisher’s paradise!
 These lakes produce rainbow, brook, lake trout, turbot, and kokanee.

 Hwy 24 follows the historic bridge trail, used by the Shuswap people as a trade route and later developed by the Hudson’s Bay Company in the early 1800s for their fur trade.
 The area is locally known as the Interlake community.

 Highway 24 provides access to many good secondary roads.
-The roads take you north to Mahood Lake and Wells Gray Park, and south to Green-Bonaparte Lakes area.
+The roads take you north to Mahood Lake and Wells Gray Park, and south to the Green-Bonaparte Lakes area.

 100 Mile House

-100 Mile house began as a rest stop for travellers along the Cariboo Wagon trail during the excitement of the gold rush in the 1860s.
-Remnants from the village’s days-of-lore still exist in the form of an original red Barnard Express stagecoach located at the North end of town.
+100 Mile House began as a rest stop for travellers along the Cariboo Wagon trail during the excitement of the gold rush in the 1860s.
+Remnants from the village’s days of lore still exist in the form of an original red Barnard Express stagecoach located at the North end of town.